bsurc/docs/docs/transferring_files.md

    ```

    This command will ensure that the contents of the local directory and the remote Google Drive folder are identical, copying any new or modified files as needed.

-`rclone` provides a robust and flexible way to manage files across different storage systems, making it an appealing option for those working with diverse cloud environments or seeking advanced synchronization capabilities.

 [RClone Installation](https://rclone.org/install/)